MrEmpy/Awesome-AV-EDR-XDR-Bypass/McAfee MVISION/README.md

 # Bypassing using ScareCrow

-You can use the scarecrow tool to bypass McAfee EDR.
+You can use the [scarecrow](https://github.com/optiv/ScareCrow) tool to bypass McAfee EDR.
 We tested 3 types of metasploit payloads that work, they are:

 * windows/x64/shell/reverse_tcp
 * windows/x64/meterpreter_reverse_https
-* windows/64/exec
+* windows/x64/exec

 Commands:
 ```